 How hadn’t this drawn more attention?
 Nan spared a glance outwards.
 Indeed, there were onlookers; a man in a disheveled lab coat and fuzzy ears that may as well have been a pair of radio dishes stood out from a similarly dressed gaggle seated under them.
 They decided to look away rather than answer her silent plea.
 Was she expected to just take a clobbering?
 Where was Izusa?
 She couldn’t sense anything but the encroaching field of whym.

 “I uh- didn’t mean to?
 I mean I didn’t know that I probed you.
 It was my first time.”
 Nan held out her hands, palms open.
-The air between her fingers felt thicker than water.
+The air between her fingers felt thicker than glue.

 “I’m a new arrival?”